scinos/metal-models-11th/src/models/other/starcraft-siege-tank/index.md

 The design is just austonding.
 I love the vibrant blue color for the body parts and matte black for the wheels.
 The pieces have a lot of detail (there is even a tiny shovel!).
 Once built, it feels quite sturdy.
 Plus the turret is movable (it turns 360°), how cool is that?

-Looks like the model is discontinued, I can't find it in the Piececool site